 What do subway riders want?

-They want short waits, trains that arrive regularly, a chance for a seat, a clean car and understandable announcements that tell them what they need to know.
-That’s what MTA New York City Transit’s own polling of rider satisfaction measures.1
+They want short waits, regular and reliable service, a chance for a seat, a clean car and announcements that tell them what they need to know.
+Thats what MTA New York City Transits own polling of its riders show.1

 Our Report Card has three parts:

 First is a comparison of service on 22 lines, as detailed in the attached charts.

 Second, we give an overall MetroCard Rating4 to each of 21 lines.5